by Tracey Pollack

-While the holidays are supposed to be the most wonderful time of the year, they always seem to become the most stressful time of our lives.
+While the holidays are supposed to be the most wonderful time of the year, they can sometimes also feel stressful.
 The season presents a list of daunting demands, from shopping, cooking and cleaning to wrapping, greeting and gathering.
 With so much to do and so little time, just surviving the seasonal pressure can truly seem like a holiday miracle!
 This year, start a new tradition of avoiding the stress of the season.
-Try these little helpers to have some peace and joy through the holidays.
+Try these little holiday stress tips to have some peace and joy through the holidays.

 Picture-perfect holidays only happen in the movies.
 Rather than giving your all to doing it all, it’s perfectly acceptable if the dinner isn’t extravagant, the house is a little cluttered and you skip a party or two.
 Lower your expectations and be realistic about what you can do.
 Stop obsessing over the small stuff and start enjoying the special people in your life.
 Once you’re realistic about the holidays, you will discover what really matters.